Quick Potty Training Puppy Guide: How to Potty Train a Puppy Fast

 Establish a Potty Training Routine and Follow a Potty Break Schedule

-Dogs thrive on a routine because it prevents them from second-guessing what will happen next.
+Dogs thrive on a consistent potty schedule because it prevents them from second-guessing what will happen next.

 A schedule also helps a puppy catch on to what they need to do – something that will save you from being run-ragged with all-day, all-week puppy training.